yennanliu/spark_emr_dev/doc/quick_start.md

-# EMR QUICK START COMMANDS
+# CLI RUN EMR JOBS

 ### 1. Run a emr with dummy task (and terminate it when job completed/failed)